 This document sets out our approach to supporting learners with special educational needs and disabilities.
 Download our Local Offer document.
 (PDF 213kb)

-This policy statement sets out the College’s policy on management fees for subcontracted provision.
-The policy applies to all supply chain activity supported with funds supplied by the Skills Funding Agency (SFA), the Education Funding Agency (EFA) or any successor organisations.
+This policy statement sets out the College’s policy on delivery sub-contracting, including fees and charges.
+The policy applies to all supply chain activity supported with funds supplied by the Education Skills Funding Agency (ESFA) or any successor organisations.